mmcquaidaxway/axway-open-docs/content/en/docs/apim_installation/apigw_containers/container_patch_sp.md

 | gw-envSettings.props                      | API Gateway                                                    | Environment settings for API Gateway instances, such as host and port information. |
 | anm-fed                                   | Admin Node Manager                                             | Configuration data for Node Manager stored as a federated entity store |

 Configuration of the above updateable congifiguration assests is managaged via `apigateway/system/conf/configDeployer.yaml`.
+This configuration has the following properties:

 | Property                                  | Required                                                       | Description  |
 | ----------------------------------------- | -------------------------------------------------------------- |------------- |